bkntr/brainways/docs/index.md

 Customization should be made easy by having a highly flexible pythonic backend.

 ## Getting Started

+!!! note
+    If you are installing Brainways on Windows and need GPU support, you need to first install PyTorch and TensorBoard with GPU support.
+Please refer to the [PyTorch](https://pytorch.org/get-started/locally/) and [TensorBoard](https://www.tensorflow.org/install/pip) websites for detailed instructions.
+After installing these dependencies, you can proceed with the Brainways installation.

 To install and run brainways, run the following in your python environment: